Eb3nezzer/DD2443_lab1/lab1-skel/REPORT.md

 Q: Run the program locally with 4 threads.
 What results do you expect?

-As there are no synchronisation mechanisms and the integer is shared, the final result will essentially by random dependent on the execution trace.
+As there are no synchronisation mechanisms and the integer is shared, the final result will essentially be random, depending on the execution trace.

 ### Task 1b: Synchronized keyword
 Source files: